 Chairing Board Meetings

-Subject to any specific provision contained in these Rules, the chairperson or, in their absence the vice-chairperson, shall preside at meetings of the Board of Directors.
+Subject to any specific provision contained in these Rules, the Chairperson or, in their absence the Vice-Chairperson, shall preside at meetings of the Board of Directors.
 He or she shall perform such other additional duties as directed by the Board of Directors which are not inconsistent with the provisions of the law or of these Rules.

-If neither the chairperson nor the vice-chairperson is present or willing to act within 15 minutes after the time appointed for the beginning of a Board meeting, the other Directors shall elect one of their number to be chairperson of that meeting.
+If neither the Chairperson nor the vice-chairperson is present or willing to act within 15 minutes after the time appointed for the beginning of a Board meeting, the other Directors shall elect one of their number to be Chairperson of that meeting.

 Questions arising at the meeting of Directors shall be decided by a majority vote.
 Each Director shall have one vote on any matter provided that the Chairperson of the Meeting shall have a second casting vote in the case of equality of votes.